 As an investigator, it is important to follow our procedures and timeframes as outlined below when any concern is being investigated.

 After a discussion with whoever has raised the concern, a relevant Girlguiding member of staff or volunteer will make a decision as to the most appropriate way forward and whether a full investigation is required.
-For safeguarding concerns the assessment will be made by the Girlguiding HQ safeguarding team.
+For safeguarding concerns the assessment will be made by the HQ Safeguarding team.

-If an investigation is identified as the appropriate action, an investigator will be appointed by a relevant Girlguiding staff member or county/region volunteer, and an investigation will be initiated.
+If an investigation is identified as the appropriate action, an investigator will be appointed by a relevant Girlguiding staff member or county/region volunteer, and an investigation will be initiated (see step 1).

 Some concerns or feedback may be resolved informally.
 The concern will be referred to the relevant senior volunteer for further resolution, support and learning.
 The concern can later be referred to the investigation stage if required.